NathJarvis/NathJarvis/README.md

 ## About Me

-I'm a passionate developer with a strong interest in web development, open-source contributions, and continuously learning new technologies.
+I'm a passionate Software Engineer with a strong interest in Back-end development, full-stack development, and continuously learning new technologies.
 I enjoy solving complex problems and building innovative solutions.

 - 🔭 I’m currently working on a chatbot for Python.
 - 🌱 I’m currently furthering my knowledge in Python, JavaScript, C#/C++.